What Is Virtual Memory and How to Increase It for Best Performance? - Qiling

 Step 3: Click on Settings under the Performance banner

-Step 4: Head to Advanced Tab, and click on Change under Virtual memory
+Step 4: To adjust the virtual memory settings, go to the Advanced Tab and click on the Change option under Virtual memory.

 Step 5: Uncheck "Automatically manage paging file size for all drives."

-Step 6: Click the Custom size and set the Initial Size to 1.5x, and the Maximum to 4x the size of your RAM
+Step 6: To resize the browser, click the Custom size button and set the Initial size to 1.5x, and the Maximum size to 4x the size of your RAM.

 Step 7: Click OK